This Is Why You Don't See People-Sized Salmon Anymore

 "Predators are also going to adapt to this change in size and numbers," Matkin says.
 "You can't look at it as a static situation."

-"Ultimately, the whales must eat to survive, and humans have not sufficiently allowed for that in their fisheries management calculations," Balcomb says.
+"Ultimately, the whales must eat to survive, and humans have not sufficiently allowed for that in their fisheries' management calculations," Balcomb says.

 This story comes to us from Northwest Public Radio, KUOW and EarthFix, an environmental journalism collaboration led by Oregon Public Broadcasting in partnership with five other public media stations in Oregon, Washington and Idaho.
 You can follow John Ryan on Twitter: @heyjohnryan